 Of the several personality archetypes, three apply most to nonprofit storytelling: the caregiver, the explorer, and the creator.

-The characters we place in our stories will be perceived in various ways by different audiences.
-But remember, stories that make an impression feature memorable characters readers or viewers can identify with.
+Different audiences will perceive the characters we place in our stories in various ways.
+Remember, stories that make an impression feature memorable characters readers and viewers can identify with.

-For instance, if your organization’s mission is to improve the health and well-being of children, you’ll want to connect that idea with the characters in your story!
+For instance, if your organization’s mission is to improve the health and well-being of children in your community, you’ll want to connect that idea with the characters in your story.

-When one of your supporters thinks of children in need, the emotional connection they have to your story reminds them of your organization’s work.
+When one of your supporters thinks of children in need, their emotional connection to your story reminds them of your organization’s work.

-We all know the importance of a good story, but powerful imagery allows your narrative to transcend the page!
+We all know the importance of a good story, but powerful imagery allows your narrative to transcend the screen or page.

 Visual storytelling roots itself in the hearts and minds of your audience.

-So, the next time you plan a campaign, utilize powerful pictures, videos, and other visuals to bring your content to life.
-Incorporating these visual storytelling elements in your outreach will bring your audience closer to your cause!
+So, the next time you plan a campaign, utilize powerful pictures, videos, and other imagery to bring your story to life and your audience closer to your cause!